matsinator123/inky-dashboard/README.md

 - Bluetooth speaker controls
 - HTTP for spotify jam QrCode
 - Multiple display modes (customizable views)
-- working rain gauge
+- Working rain gauge
-- routines (Daniel mode on daniel days between hours 19-20, cooldown mode @ time and @ unless spotify is playing)
+- Routines (Daniel mode on daniel days between hours 19-20, cooldown mode @ time and @ unless spotify is playing)
+- Added custom audio to routines
+- Flask-based web authentication
-- only updates the desplay when there is a visable change
+- Only updates the desplay when there is a visable change

 ## Showcase